 Compression socks and compression sleeves are amazing tools for recovery after an intense run, cycle, yoga session, or whatever your favorite workout is.
 Compression keeps your blood pumping to recovering muscle groups and clears away the lactic acid that causes soreness.
 But, NOT all compression socks and sleeves are designed for recovery, resting or sleeping.
 Let me explain...

 First, let’s focus on compression sleeves.
 Compression leg sleeves or calf sleeves are similar to socks, but without the foot portion.
 They come in a variety of compression levels.
-Zensah has a mild compression (around 15 mmHg) and CEP has a moderate level (around 20-30 mmHg).
-Mild compression leg sleeves are great for wearing before you run, during your run and after.
-Moderate level compression sleeves should only be worn DURING your work out.
+Mild compression leg sleeves provide 15-20 mmHg compression and are great for wearing before you run, during your run and after.
+This mild compression level helps to speed up muscle recovery so your legs don't hurt after a long run or gym workout.
+Moderate level compression sleeves that provide 20-30 mmHg compression should only be worn DURING your work out to boost performance and protect against injury like shin splints.
 The stronger level of compression is amazing for enhancing your performance, but it can actually cause foot swelling if you continue to wear it after your work out.
 The extra tight compression at your ankle can become a tourniquet, blocking blood flow from your ankle to your foot.
 Bottom line: be careful to check your sleeve’s compression level before you use it for recovery.
-These Zensah sleeves and these Core-Sport sleeves are perfect for recovery.
+These Core-Sport sleeves are perfect for recovery.

 So, now you might ask – what about the moderate compression SOCKS you sell?
 Does compression level matter for those?
 Well, you CAN wear mild and moderate compression socks before, during and after your work out.
 Because socks have the foot portion attached, there’s no risk of foot swelling or cutting off circulation.
 Wear those bad boys all day long if you want.